AayanKhan949/Levita/README.md

 SPI TFT 3.5" LCD Touch Module(The main display)

 Acrylic sheets to create the floating display..

+~With lots of Love,
+~Aayan Khan,
+~A teen from India.

 Note: For detailed knowledge about the required components refer to BOM/FINAL_LEVITA_BOM.csv